Info. Arch. (IA)

 They want to continue to the next meditation in the series.

 I then showed them the two screens.
 Calm's first and then mine.
-The test was limited to mobile only.
+The test was only for mobile.

-The following are the two screens I showed participants on their mobile phones. the blue dots are where they clicked when given the prompt—
+The following are the two screens I showed participants on their mobile phones.
+The blue dots are where they clicked when given the following prompt.

 Participants were able to find my 'Jump Back In' faster than Calm's subtle 'continue' button.

-Participants were able to find my 'Jump Back In' more often as well.
+Participants were able to find my 'Jump Back In' button more often as well.

 Given this data, it's clear that the multiple unhappy reviewers of Calm who said that they couldn't find where to continue their meditation series would find these UI changes to be more user-friendly.